 How third-party sites find verified online pharmacies (in Canada)?

-Every year many Americans buy prescription and over-the-counter drugs from outside United States because the cost of prescriptions from international online pharmacies is much cheaper than a local pharmacy.
+Every year many Americans buy prescription and over-the-counter drugs from outside the United States because the cost of prescriptions from international online pharmacies is much cheaper than a local pharmacy.
 Pharmacychecker.com is an independent third-party, trustworthy resource that lists verified online pharmacies and compares rates of different prescriptions.
 The website lists the lowest prices for prescription drugs offered from legitimate online pharmacies with savings of up to 95%.
 The company ensures that online pharmacies are legitimate through certain criteria:

 Common qualification programs to establish a verified online pharmacy

-To protect consumers, third party online pharmacy verification sites offer a certification program where qualifying pharmacies will be able to become accredited.
+To protect consumers, third-party online pharmacy verification sites offer a certification program where qualifying pharmacies will be able to become accredited.
 Under these qualifications, online pharmacies must abide by practices and standards that include but are not exclusive to the following:

 The online pharmacy must verify the medication’s source to be sure that a licensed pharmacist has dispensed it.
-Only a pharmacist with an active license may dispense the prescription drug and all prescriptions must be directly confirmed, dispensed and shipped by a licensed pharmacy that is also accredited in a verification Program.
+Only a pharmacist with an active license may dispense the prescription drug and all prescriptions must be directly confirmed, dispensed, and shipped by a licensed pharmacy that is also accredited in a verification Program.